Mid-Autumn Festival: Origins and development

 The celebration as a festival only started to gain popularity during the early Tang dynasty (618–907 CE).
 One legend explains that Emperor Xuanzong of Tang started to hold formal celebrations in his palace after having explored the Moon-Palace.

-In the Northern Song Dynasty, the Mid Autumn Festival has become a popular folk festival, and officially designated the 15th day of the eighth month of the lunar calendar as the Mid Autumn Festival.

-By the Ming and Qing Dynasties, the mid autumn festival had become one of the main folk festivals in China.
+By the Ming and Qing Dynasties, the Mid-Autumn Festival had become one of the main folk festivals in China.
 The Empress Dowager Cixi (late 19th century) enjoyed celebrating Mid-Autumn Festival so much that she would spend the period between the thirteenth and seventeenth day of the eighth month staging elaborate rituals.

 Moon worship

 An important part of the festival celebration is Moon worship.
-The ancient Chinese believed in rejuvenation being associated with the Moon and water, and connected this concept to the menstruation of women, calling it "monthly water".
+The ancient Chinese believed in rejuvenation being associated with the Moon and water, and connected this concept to menstruation, calling it "monthly water".
 The Zhuang people, for example, have an ancient fable saying the Sun and Moon are a couple and the stars are their children, and when the Moon is pregnant, it becomes round, and then becomes crescent after giving birth to a child.
 These beliefs made it popular among women to worship and give offerings to the Moon on this evening.
-In some areas of China, there are still customs in which "men do not worship the moon and the women do not offer sacrifices to the kitchen gods."
+In some areas of China, there are still customs in which the "men do not worship the moon and the women do not offer sacrifices to the kitchen gods."

-In China, the Mid-Autumn festival symbolizes the family reunion and on this day, all families will appreciate the Moon in the evening, because it is the 15th day of the eighth month of the Chinese lunisolar calendar, when the moon is at its fullest.
-There is a beautiful myth about the Mid-Autumn festival, that is Chang'e flying to the Moon.
+In China, the Mid-Autumn Festival symbolizes the family reunion and on this day, all families will appreciate the Moon in the evening, because it is the 15th day of the eighth month of the Chinese lunisolar calendar, when the moon is at its fullest.

 Offerings are also made to a more well-known lunar deity, Chang'e, known as the Moon Goddess of Immortality.
 The myths associated with Chang'e explain the origin of Moon worship during this day.
 One version of the story is as follows, as described in Lihui Yang's Handbook of Chinese Mythology: